1. EN

 • Safety – minimize risk to the public, employees and contractors

-• Environmental Protection – minimize long-term environmental effects
+• Environmental protection – minimize long-term environmental effects

-• Cost Effectiveness – the safety and environmental protection objectives are met in a cost-effective manner
+• Cost effectiveness – the safety and environmental protection objectives are met in a cost-effective manner

-• Rights and Interests – rights and interests of those potentially-affected
+• Rights and interests – rights and interests of those potentially-affected

 Environmental care